ervandew/eclim/doc/content/development/plugins.rst

 refresh, or any number of other things.

-Overriding the ``create`` method will almost certainly be necessary, but the logic necessary here varies widely.
+Overriding the ``create`` method will almost certainly be necessary, but the logic you'll need here varies widely.
 Finding what you'll need is a matter of digging through the parent plugin's source code, typically looking for the project creation wizard class, to see what it does to create a project of this nature and later comparing the created artifacts from your code against those of a project created from the eclipse gui.
 This can be a difficult hurdle to get past for someone doing this the first time, so please don't be shy about asking for help on the `eclim-dev`_ mailing list.

+Eclim does provide a couple ant tasks to at least help you to quickly extract any docs and source code found in your eclipse install:

+.. include:: /development/commands.rst
+   :start-after: begin-eclipse-doc-src
+   :end-before: end-eclipse-doc-src

 Once you've created your project manager, you then map it to your plugin's nature inside of your ``PluginResources.initialize`` method like so: